netdata/netdata/collectors/REFERENCE.md

 	# charts.d = yes
 ```

-By default, most plugins are enabled, so you don't need to enable them explicity to use their collectors.
+By default, most plugins are enabled, so you don't need to enable them explicitly to use their collectors.
 To enable or
 disable any specific plugin, remove the comment (`#`) and change the boolean setting to `yes` or `no`.

 All **external plugins** are managed by [plugins.d](plugins.d/), which provides additional management options.